 DUI laws are not limited to alcohol, it is also illegal to drive when safe driving is impaired by any controlled substance.

 There are a variety of levels and penalties for driving under the influence.
 Charges can range from an ungraded misdemeanor to a felony of the third degree.
 Penalties can include jail time, fines, license suspension, classes, and drug and alcohol assessment.

 - Diversionary programs and levels of offenses

 A local ordinance violation is a type of summary offense that is defined by a local municipality and enforced only within that municipality, not the state.
 Common local ordinance provisions are public urination, noise ordinances, and open container rules.
-On Campus, University Police do not enforce local ordinances; instead, University Police charge individuals with offenses that are defined by state law.
+On the University Park campus, University Police do not enforce local ordinances; instead, University Police charge individuals with offenses that are defined by state law.
 The state law offenses frequently concern the same disruptive behaviors that local ordinances are designed to prohibit.

 A misdemeanor offense is more serious than a summary offense, but less than a felony.
 Within misdemeanors, there are also levels, with the lowest being ungraded misdemeanors and the highest being first degree misdemeanors.
 Misdemeanor and felony offenses appear on an individual's Pennsylvania State Police Criminal History if the person is fingerprinted.